Three levels of bike security

 First, how do you secure that front wheel?
 Lots of ideas there, ranging from custom nuts (KnoxNuts) to axle padlocks (Quick Caps) to even a combination lock (C3N)…

-As for protecting the rest of the bike, one of the most interesting inventions to come along recently is LiteLok, which has proven in independent testing and a compelling video to be resilient against cable cutters, bolt croppers, cordless drill, hacksaw, freeze spray, and a crowbar.
+As for protecting the rest of the bike, one of the most interesting inventions to come along recently is LiteLok, which has proven in independent testing to be resilient against cable cutters, bolt croppers, cordless drill, hacksaw, freeze spray, and a crowbar.

 Liteloks can also be combined for a larger loop to get both wheels, but with a folding CHANGE bike, you won’t need more than one…